-Whyfield have always been a huge ambassador of the proactive approach, not just in our business model but in a big way around the people who work for the firm and in recognising the importance of staff well-being and creating a positive environment which promotes staff productivity.
-Laura Whyte, MD of Whyfield took on the task of developing staff health and well-being within the business from the very beginning and signed Whyfield up for the Healthy Workplace award at the end of 2018.
+Whyfield have always been a huge ambassador of the proactive approach.
+Not just in our business model, but in a huge way around the people who work for the firm and in recognising the importance of staff well-being.

+We forever aim to create a positive environment which promotes staff productivity.
+Laura Whyte, MD of Whyfield, took on the task of developing staff health and well-being within the business from the very beginning.
+We were signed up for the Healthy Workplace award at the end of 2018.

-The decision was made to promote internally and appoint a health & well-being coordinator.
+The decision was made to promote internally and appoint a Health & Well-being Coordinator.
 I was successful in the interview process and now spend around 4-5 hours a week concentrating on the internal wellness of the team.
-This time is within my working week so no long hours and instead I’ve reduced my chargeable accountancy time and I love the variety my job is providing.
+This time is within my working week, so no long hours and instead, I’ve reduced my chargeable accountancy time and I love the variety my job is providing.

-Whyfield have been sharing snippets of their health & well-being journey for a little while now but thought it was about time to put pen to paper (something accountants aren’t great at) and fill everyone in on exactly what’s been going on in our workplace.
+Whyfield has been sharing snippets of their health & well-being journey for a little while now but thought it was about time to put pen to paper (something accountants aren’t great at) and fill everyone in on exactly what’s been going on in our workplace.

 So what makes a workplace great?
 For us, it is creating an environment where employees feel safe.
-We don’t mean safe in the traditional health & safety meaning (although obviously important) but a safe place where people can be themselves and are empowered, encouraged and enabled to be the best they can be within their role.
+We don’t mean safe in the traditional health & safety meaning (although obviously important), but a safe place where people can be themselves and are empowered, encouraged and enabled to be the best they can be within their role.

-Exercise bike with a desk, giving staff flexibility to also work from their desk whilst exercising.
+We introduced an exercise bike with a desk, giving staff flexibility to also work from their desk whilst exercising.

 Private health insurance with an incentive & rewards scheme for keeping active.
 Rewards include cinema tickets, free coffee and discounts on spas and flight.

 Revamp of the kitchen to make it a more enjoyable place to relax and unwind, with additional seating & shelving to allow people to use equipment and bring in things from home.